lrug/lrug.org/source/lrug_root/meetings/october-2011-meeting/index.html.md

 ---
+created_at: 2011-09-26 08:34:55 Z
+published_at: 2011-09-26 01:34:55 Z
+status: Published
+slug: october-2011-meeting
 parts: []

-updated_at: 2013-02-12 23:09:34 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: october-2011-meeting
-created_at: 2011-09-26 08:34:55 Z
 breadcrumb: October 2011 Meeting
-published_at: 2011-09-26 01:34:55 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:34 Z
 ---

 The October 2011 meeting of LRUG will be on *Monday* the 10th of October, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will be providing the space, at their offices on Goswell Road; [The Skills Matter eXchange](http://skillsmatter.com/location-details/design-architecture/484/96).
 It's a great space with plenty of room for the group, but you still need to <a href="#oct11registration">register to let Skills Matter know you are coming</a>.